Travel distance for parts pickup operations reduced by up to 45%

 Fujitsu IT Products Limited

-Digital Annealer uses a digital circuit design inspired by quantum phenomena, a new technology that can solve complex combinatorial optimisation problems that classical computers cannot solve in a reasonable amount of time.
-In order to understand what a combinatorial optimisation problem is, consider the following traveling salesman problem example.
+Digital Annealer uses a digital circuit design inspired by quantum phenomena, a new technology that can solve complex combinatorial optimization problems that classical computers cannot solve in a reasonable amount of time.
+In order to understand what a combinatorial optimization problem is, consider the following traveling salesman problem example.
 A salesman needs to visit several cities.
 The goal is to find which route offers the shortest total distance, visiting each city only once.
 In the case of 30 cities, the total number of possible routes is to over 2.65x1032.
 Digital Annealer can solve this problem within a second.

 Parts Pickup Procedures No Longer Require Experienced Workers